My dating life – Lungelo Gcwabaza: “I’ve always found it easier to meet guys online”

 Can you remember your first date with a guy?

 I remember my first date very well.
 It was my first year at university, during our summer holiday in South Africa.
-I’d decided to venture into the world of online dating - I matched on Tinder with a Norwegian doctor who had just recently relocated to South Africa.
+I’d decided to venture into the world of online dating – I connected with a Norwegian doctor who had just recently relocated to South Africa.

 We had a few drinks, and a walk along the promenade, chatted, and got to know each other a little better.
 The attraction was there immediately.
 We continued to date for just over a year.